HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Hyzon Motors (HYZN) Investors with Significant Losses to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Fraud

 SAN FRANCISCO, Sept.
-28, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Hyzon Motors Inc. ( HYZN) investors with significant losses to submit your losses now.
+29, 2021 /PRNewswire/ -- Hagens Berman urges Hyzon Motors Inc. (NASDAQ: HYZN) investors with significant losses to submit your losses now.

 Visit: www.hbsslaw.com/investor-fraud/HYZN